 The ECP is composed of a two-tiered funding process focusing on early priorities (Tier 1), and a second program designed to prepare for more comprehensive capital investments (Tier 2).
 All Orange County cities plus the County of Orange have received funding under this program.
-To date, there have been 11 rounds of funding under the Tier 1 grants program.
+To date, there have been 12 rounds of funding under the Tier 1 grants program.

-A total of 199 projects, amounting to more than \$30 million, have been awarded by the Board since 2011.
-Of the 199 projects, construction on 171 projects have been completed, 17 are in various stages of implementation, and 11 have been cancelled by the awarded agency.
-On March 14, 2022, the Board approved the release of the 12th Tier 1 call for approximately \$3 million.
-Applications were due on June 16, 2022, and programming recommendations are anticipated to be presented to the Board in October 2022.
-Staff estimates that over 45.3 million gallons of trash have been captured as a result of the installation of Tier 1 devices since the inception of the Tier 1 Program in 2011.
-This is equivalent to filling nearly 105 football fields with one foot deep of trash.
+A total of 212 projects, amounting to more than \$33 million, have been awarded by the Board since 2011.
+Of the 212 projects, construction on 177 projects have been completed, 24 are in various stages of implementation, and 11 have been cancelled by the awarded agency.
+The 13th call was released on February 13, 2023.
+Applications are due on April 27, 2023, with programming recommendations anticipated in summer 2023.
+Staff estimates that nearly 60 million gallons of trash have been captured as a result of the installation of Tier 1 devices since the inception of the Tier 1 Program in 2011.
+This is equivalent to filling nearly 138 football fields with one foot deep of trash.
 Over time, the volume of trash captured is expected to increase.

 In addition, there have been two rounds of funding under the Tier 2 grants program.
 A total of 22 projects in the amount of \$27.89 million have been awarded by the Board since 2013.
-Of the 22 projects, construction on 18 projects have been completed and four projects have been cancelled by the awarded agency.
+Of the 22 projects, construction on 17 projects have been completed and four projects have been cancelled by the awarded agency.
 It is estimated that Tier 2-funded projects, once fully functional, will have an annual groundwater recharge potential of approximately 157 million gallons of water from infiltration or through pumped and treated recharge facilities.
 The appropriate timing of the next Tier 2 call is being assessed and will be determined by funding availability as well as the number of viable projects from eligible agencies.